 Affordable Housing Social rented, affordable rented and intermediate housing, provided to eligible households whose needs are not met by the market.
 Eligibility is determined with regard to local incomes and local house prices.
 Affordable housing should include provisions to remain at an affordable price for future eligible households or for the subsidy to be recycled for alternative affordable housing provision.
-Affordable Rented Affordable rented housing is let by local authorities or private Housing registered providers of social housing to households who are eligible for social rented housing.
+142 Affordable Rented Housing Affordable rented housing is let by local authorities or private registered providers of social housing to households who are eligible for social rented housing.
 Affordable Rent is subject to rent controls that require a rent of no more than 80% of the local market rent (including service charges, where applicable).
 Aggregate Materials used for construction purposes such as sand, gravel, crushed rock and other bulk material.
-Air Quality AQMA An area designated by the local authority because they are not Management Area likely to achieve national air quality objectives by the relevant deadlines.
-Allocation The land use assigned to a parcel of land as proposed in a statutory Local Plan.
+Air Quality Management Area Allocation The land use assigned to a parcel of land as proposed in a statutory Local Plan.
 Amenity A positive element or elements that contribute to the overall character or enjoyment of an area.
 For example, open land, trees, historic buildings and the inter-relationship between them, or less tangible factors such as tranquillity.
 Ancient woodland An area that has been wooded continuously since at least 1600 AD.
-Asset of ACV A building or other land identified by the community where its Community Value actual current use furthers the social wellbeing and interests of the local community, or a use in the recent past has done so.
+Asset of Community Value ACV A building or other land identified by the community where its actual current use furthers the social wellbeing and interests of the local community, or a use in the recent past has done so.
 If the Council has agreed that it has met this test then it will be added to a list of community assets giving the right for the community to bid the land or building if it is put on the market.
-Authority AMR A publication that assesses the Council's progress in preparing Monitoring Report local plan documents monitors their performance in terms of various indicators and the success of its planning policies in achieving their aims.
-Best and Most BMV Land in grades 1, 2 and 3a of the Agricultural Land Versatile Classification.
-Agriculture Land Biodiversity The whole variety of life, including genetic, species and ecosystem variations.
+Authority Monitoring Report AMR A publication that assesses the Council's progress in preparing local plan documents monitors their performance in terms of various indicators and the success of its planning policies in achieving their aims.
+Best and Most Versatile Agriculture Land BMV Land in grades 1, 2 and 3a of the Agricultural Land Classification.
+Biodiversity The whole variety of life, including genetic, species and ecosystem variations.

-It is noted that this definition could be subject to change as the more detailed regulations and secondary legislation associated with the Housing and Planning Act are formulated.
+142 It is noted that this definition could be subject to change as the more detailed regulations and secondary legislation associated with the Housing and Planning Act are formulated.